Open Mobile Menu Close Mobile Menu

 Currently, health insurance commissions average around 5-8% of premiums over time.
 An agent might earn about $100 annually on a $1,500 group health premium.

-However, Medicare supplement plans offer higher commissions, ranging from 15-25% of premiums, highlighting their potential for greater earnings.
+However, health supplement plans offer higher commissions, ranging from 15-25% of premiums, highlighting their potential for greater earnings.

 While life insurance offers the highest upfront commissions, the other types provide opportunities for consistent, long-term income, especially when considering policy renewals and the ongoing need for these insurance products.